insomnia94/FTMU/README.md

 You can download the pre-trained model  [here](https://drive.google.com/file/d/1Pz5YVwRllyS6U1gkSI8dupQuRDL-hnGe/view?usp=sharing), the training log file [here](https://drive.google.com/file/d/1i43JKL0VVEjMJXli_bf7v06nzHntg9H8/view?usp=sharing), and the segmentation results [here](https://drive.google.com/file/d/1Pz5YVwRllyS6U1gkSI8dupQuRDL-hnGe/view?usp=sharing).

 Please modify the dataset_root in parameter.py for the dataset path.
-The model will be evaluated after each eopch.
+The model will be evaluated after each epoch.
 The log file is saved in ./log, and the segmentation results are saved in ./best_results.

 ```bash
 python ./train_eval.py